 Alvin Plantinga

-Another more recent attempt to propose a coherent theodicy has been offered by the Christian philosopher Alvin Plantinga.
-His ideas incorporate theorizing about the best possible world, and this approach has been influential on many Christian thinkers.
+Christian philosopher Alvin Plantinga offers a more recent attempt to propose a coherent theodicy.
+His ideas incorporate theorizing about the best possible world, and his approach has been influential on many Christian thinkers.

-In short, he proposes that God aims to create a world that rises to a certain magnificent level of value, but that level of value can only be achieved by the Incarnation (God becoming a human in Jesus Christ) and Atonement (Jesus Christ redeeming humanity from sin and conquering evil and death), and these two tremendous goods require the Fall, sin, and the resulting consequences of suffering and evil.
+In short, Plantinga proposes that God aims to create a world that rises to a certain magnificent level of value, but that level of value can only be achieved by the Incarnation (God becoming a human in Jesus Christ) and Atonement (Christ redeeming humanity from sin and conquering evil and death).
+To Plantinga’s way of thinking, these two tremendous goods also require the Fall, sin, and the resulting consequences of suffering.
+In other words, it establishes the value of a certain amount of necessary evil.

 Christian Perspectives on Overcoming Evil

-Although Christians live in the hope that God will initiate a new creation where there is no evil, suffering, or pain, they must reckon with the effects of evil and the temptation to participate in evil in the here and now.
+While Christians live in the hope that God will initiate a new creation where there is no evil, suffering, or pain, they still must reckon with the effects of evil and the temptation to participate in evil in the here and now.

 Prayer